Invariants and semi-invariants in the cohomology of the complement of a reflection arrangement: Introduction

-In this paper we study invariants and semi-invariants in the graded $\BBQ G$-module $H^*(M(\CA))$ when $(\CA,G)$ an arrangement-group pair with underlying vector space $V$ such that $G$ is generated by reflections in $V$ and $\CA$ is the set of reflecting hyperplanes determined by $G$, or a closely related arrangement.
-The main results are (1) the construction of an explicit, natural (from the point of view of Coxeter groups) basis of $H^*(M(\CA))^G$, and (2) a short new proof that determinant-like characters of complex reflection groups do not occur in $H^*(M(\CA))$.
+In this paper we study invariants and semi-invariants in graded $\BBQ G$-modules $H^*(M(\SA))$ that arise in the context of complex reflection groups, and more generally, reflection cosets.

+The main results are (1) the construction of an explicit, natural (from the point of view of Coxeter groups) basis of $H^*(M(\SA))^G$, where $(\SA, G)$ arises as described below from a reflection coset, and (2) a short new proof that determinant-like characters do not occur in $H^*(M(\SA(G)))$ for a complex reflection group $G$.

+In more detail, recall that a non-identity linear transformation with finite order in $\GL(V)$ is a \emph{reflection} if it fixes a hyperplane in $V$ pointwise, a finite subgroup of $\GL(V)$ is a \emph{(complex or unitary) reflection group} if it is generated by reflections, and a \emph{reflection coset} is a finite subset, $C\subseteq \GL(V)$, such that (1) $CC\inverse = \{\, gh\inverse\mid g, h\in C\,\}$ is a reflection subgroup of $\GL(V)$ that is normal in $\langle C \rangle$, the subgroup generated by $C$, and (2) the quotient $\langle C \rangle/CC\inverse$ is a finite cyclic group.
+In particular, $\langle C\rangle$ is a finite subgroup of $\GL(V)$, which may or may not be a reflection group.

+Technically arrangements, reflection groups, and reflection cosets are pairs, namely $(\SA,V)$, $(G,V)$, and $(C, V)$, respectively.
+In practice the ambient vector space is omitted when it is clear from context.
+Notice that the identity linear transformation is not a reflection but that the trivial subgroup of $\GL(V)$ is a reflection (sub)group.

+For a finite subset $S\subseteq \GL(V)$, define $\SA(S)$ to be the (possibly empty) arrangement of hyperplanes in $V$ that are fixed point sets of the reflections in $S$:

+where $\Fix(r)=\Fix_V(r)$ is the set of fixed points of $r$ in $V$.
+If $S=G$ is a group, then $\SA(G)$ is a \emph{reflection arrangement.} Obviously $\SA(G)$ is determined by the subgroup generated by all reflections in $G$.